Jonathan Bru

 Jonathan Bru (born 2 May 1985) is a former professional footballer who played as a defensive midfielder.
 Born in France, he represented France at youth international level before playing for the Mauritius national team.
 He works as head coach of the Red Star reserves.

 Club career

 France

-Born in Neuilly-sur-Seine, France, Bru played youth football at CS Brétigny, INF Clairefontaine and Stade Rennais FC.
+Born in Neuilly-sur-Seine, France, Bru played youth football at CS Brétigny, INF Clairefontaine and Stade Rennais.
 He began his professional career with the latter, making only one Ligue 1 appearance during his spell.

 In the summer of 2006, Bru moved to FC Istres in Ligue 2, playing nine games in his first year and being relegated.

 Cyprus and Portugal

 After one season with AEP Paphos FC in the Cypriot First Division, Bru joined Académica de Coimbra in Portugal, appearing in only four official matches in his debut campaign in the Primeira Liga.

 On 26 July 2010, he signed a one-year deal with Segunda Liga side U.D.
 Oliveirense, scoring his first goal for his new club on 23 October in a 1–1 home draw against S.C.
 Freamunde.

 In August 2011, Bru continued in Portugal's second level, signing with Moreirense FC.
 He netted his first goal against his former team, the 3–2 game-winner on 2 October (away fixture).